stainedhead/gosqlpp-mcp-server/documentation/product-overview.md

 7. Ensure we wrap the @drivers shortcut, which returns the list of drivers the sqlpp application provides.
 This allows the caller
 8. Ensure we update the README.md to be a high quality and professional file which would help later adopters use, understand the implementation and configuration of the mcp server.
 9. Ensure we add documentation to ./documentation/product-generation-results.md of the technical details related to the code that was generated.

+### Preparatoin

+Ensure you have reviewed the added documentation, technical details and requirements so you have the information you need to understand the application.
+Use tools if needed to do added research or execute your plan.

+Think deeply about the features above.
+Develop a plan and share the plan with me before you begin to generate the code.
+Once I have approved the plan, execute the plan and ensure you lint and run the unit tests on the code until it is complete and builds and tests completely.